google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Remember: Choose a hook that is relevant to your research topic and sets the tone for your paper.

-These research paper introductions examples make sense right?
+These research paper introductions examples make sense, right?

 Don’t you think they will grab reader’s attention and hook them to dig deeper into your research?

-Besides, an example will set the stage and lay the groundwork for your research by providing context and background information to guide the reader through your research journey, clarifying the topic and eliminating ambiguity.
-On the other hand, a poor introduction can leave your reader confused and uninterested.
+Besides, an example will set the stage and lay the groundwork for your research by providing context and background information to guide the reader through your research journey, clarifying the topic, and eliminating ambiguity.

 Composing a Strong Research Paper Introduction